 Get the balance right! • 2

-Before diving into the intricacies of innovation portfolios, we need to widen the scope of innovation beyond the unimaginative, product-centric definitions of innovation that merely pay lip service to services.
+Before diving into the intricacies of innovation portfolios, we need to expand the scope of innovation beyond the unimaginative, product-centric definitions of innovation that merely pay lip service to services.
 Let’s do this by unpacking three tensions in service innovation.
 The second one is covered below.

 Tension2.png